 Complete and partial upper and lower dentures are a removable option for replacing multiple missing teeth.
 They can be stabilized by anchoring them to implants.
 This helps to eradicate “dancing teeth.”
 We offer both complete dentures, to replace all teeth, and partial dentures, to replace just a few teeth that are missing.

-If you are ready to improve your smile, give us a call and ask us about our cosmetic services.
+If you are ready to improve your smile, give us a call and ask us about our cosmetic dentistry services in Sidney.